 Reservation is located along the Essex Coastal Scenic Byway, part of the congressionally designated Essex National Heritage Area.
 The Area’s extensive historic, cultural and natural resources tell the story of the region’s role in the nation’s early settlement, maritime trade and industrialization.

 A one-mile trail runs from the parking area to the top of Bungalow Hill, around Clarke Pond to Magnolia Beach, and to the Ocean Lawn.
 Easy walking, though moderate in places.

 When to Visit

 Ocean Lawn: year-round, Friday, Saturday, Sunday, and Monday, 8AM to sunset.
-Gray (Magnolia) Beach: May through September, 8AM to sunset for walking only.
-No sunbathing allowed.
+Gray (Magnolia) Beach: May through September, 8AM to sunset.
+Gray (Magnolia) Beach is open May through September for sunbathing and picnicking for Trustees members.
+Nonmembers are permitted for walking only.
 Remainder of the property: year-round, daily, 8AM to sunset.
 Allow a minimum of 1 hour.